Package 'dubicube'

 data_cube

-A data cube object (class 'processed_cube' or 'sim_cube', see b3gbi::process_cube()) or a dataframe (from $data slot of 'processed_cube' or 'sim_cube').
-To limit runtime, we recommend using a dataframe with custom function as fun.
+A data cube object (class 'processed_cube' or 'sim_cube', see b3gbi::process_cube()) or a dataframe (cf. $data slot of 'processed_cube' or 'sim_cube').
+If processed_cube = TRUE (default), this must be a processed or simulated data cube that contains a $data element.

 fun

-A function which, when applied to data_cube returns the statistic(s) of interest.
+A function which, when applied to data_cube$data returns the statistic(s) of interest (or just data_cube in case of a dataframe).
 This function must return a dataframe with a column diversity_val containing the statistic of interest.

 ...